How Whiteness as a Societal Construct Has Ensured My Isolation as a Racist

 Currently, I am working on building real relationships with people who I once assumed I had nothing in common with due to my Whiteness and their lack of Whiteness.
 I am working on being transparent through this process with my friends and family.
 It is not necessary to isolate myself as a racist.
 Whiteness is not rooted in color, but in superiority, and I am attempting to create an identity outside of this construct.
 This is a process revealing to me the inherent value in myself and all people.

-I am deeply indebted to the women of color who have brought me to this stage in my process.
-Without the emotional and intellectual labor of these women, I would not be at this point in my understanding, and I recognize that there is still so much work that I need to do.
+I am deeply indebted to the women of color who have brought me to this part in my process, particularly Kenya Budd, an equity, inclusion, and diversity consultant in Portland, oregon.
+Without the emotional and intellectual labor of these women, I would not be at this point in my understanding.
+I recognize that there is still so much work that I need to do.
 My behavior has been problematic and a source of pain, and to those who I have impacted, I am truly sorry.
-I am working to heal this harm that I have caused.
+I am working to heal this harm that I have caused, as well as making steps towards change.